TheonlyIcebear/Tic-Tac-Toe-Machine-Learning/README.md

  - https://www.youtube.com/watch?v=hfMk-kjRv4c
  - https://realpython.com/python-ai-neural-network/

+# Live Demo

+You can play against the neural network here: https://ai-tic-tac-toe.repl.co/

 # How it works

 Think of the model as a "function", with that takes in an input and returns a output. <br>